December 20, 2022 Divorce

 When a married couple has a child, the state considers the husband to be the father, and paternity is established automatically at birth.
-Barring this situation, however, there are two alternative methods that include:
+Barring this situation, however, two alternative methods include:

 It is widely accepted that, except in extreme situations, it is in a child’s best interest to have both parents in his or her life.
 In addition to the emotional support and bonding enjoyed in this familial relationship, however, there are other concrete benefits gained by establishing paternity, including: